The hardest thing in the world to understand is the income tax (Albert Einstein)

 • A monetary module for precision-guaranteed calculations and currencies conversions.

-JScience version 5.0 migration to java.net started (to be completed by the end of the week)
+JScience version 5.0 migration to GitHub started

 A JRE 1.4 compatible binary is also available here (Version 3.2.0)